 “I’ll let you know if I see you two on the bus after school.”

-I wanted to find out if they’d actually show the girls pictures of naked guys’ private parts.
+I was curious and wanted to find out if they’d actually show the girls pictures of naked guys’ private parts.

 “I’ll be taking the bus,” I said.
 “I’ll see you then.
 Todd lives near school.
 He stayed over last night, so that’s why he’s taking the bus this morning.”